linode/docs/docs/networking/linux-static-ip-configuration.md

 ### Ubuntu

-Add the following to the interface's configuration file.
+Add the following to the interface's configuration file:

 {: .file-excerpt }
 /etc/network/interfaces